 Accounts Payable Days, also known as Days Payable Outstanding (DPO), is a financial metric that measures the average time, in days, a company takes to pay its invoices to suppliers.
 It is a key instrument in managing cash flow and maintaining good relationships with vendors.
 To be frank, no vendor will want to work with companies that don’t pay their bills on time!

-However, many companies still struggle with optimizing their invoice management systems, due to the lack of understanding of how to effectively utilize and benefit from their DPO ratio position.
+However, many companies still struggle with optimizing their accounts payable management, due to the lack of understanding of how to effectively utilize and benefit from their DPO ratio position.
 This can be the result of a high workload or an inefficient process, making it seemingly impossible to pay invoices faster.

 Given those circumstances, this blog will provide information about AP days, high and low DPO ratios, how to calculate the DPO ratio, and towards the end, equip you with helpful tips on how to optimize your AP days ratio.
 Let’s get started!